jasoneveleth/blog/2024/12/25/animating-list-shuffle-with-FLIP-technique.md

 ### What is the FLIP technique?

+I won't go too in depth here, but I've linked some resources below.

 FLIP stands for First Last Invert Play.
 It's a technique for easily animating objects that are moving around.
 You record the **first** position of the object, and the **last** position of your object (after the animation), then **invert** the object's position to the first position using a transformation.
 Finally, **"play"** an animation which transitions the object's position from the inverted transform to the identity transform.

 [This article](https://css-tricks.com/animating-layouts-with-the-flip-technique/) by css tricks has the best explanation I've found.
 The css tricks article links to the original article [here](https://aerotwist.com/blog/flip-your-animations/).
 I found [two](https://medium.com/developers-writing/animating-the-unanimatable-1346a5aab3cd) [articles](https://www.taraojo.com/post/animating-element-reordering) showing how to integrate it into React's framework but nothing about vanilla html/js.